yinsights8/ML_Projects/README.md

-# ML_Projects
+# ICR-Identify Age Related Conditions
+## This dataset is publised by InVitro Cell Research on Kaggle
 data comprises over fifty anonymized health characteristics linked to three age-related conditions.
 Your goal is to predict whether a subject has or has not been diagnosed with one of these conditions -- a binary classification problem.

-Files and Field Descriptions
+### Files and Field Descriptions
   train.csv :- The training set.:
   Id :- Unique identifier for each observation.
   AB-GL :- Fifty-six anonymized health characteristics.
 All are numeric except for EJ, which is categorical.